Checkmk Conference #6 goes digital. Get your tickets here!

-Checkmk can create such dynamic hosts automatically with the new Dynamic Configuration Daemon and gets the information about the already existing labels/tags.
-These you can then use for rule conditions, searches, evaluations, and other tasks.
+Checkmk can create such dynamic hosts automatically with the new Dynamic Configuration Daemon, and also receive information about any labels/tags that are already present.
+These labels/tags can then be used for rule conditions, searches, evaluations, and other tasks.

 Of course the question arises – why we do not simply map such dynamic labels to the existing concept of host tags.
-And in fact that is also a very very obvious conclusion at first look.
-However host tags have a very important property which is very difficult and complicated: existing tags and tag groups and tags are attached rigidly to Checkmk.
-Everything is well defined.
+In fact that is also a very obvious conclusion at first look.
+However host tags have a very important property which would make that very difficult and complicated: Checkmk rigidly defines which tag groups and tags are present.
+Everything is well-defined.
 Every host has exactly one tag from every group.
-Everyone can count on it.
-Typing errors in the spelling of tags cannot occur – as with hosts, which do not stick to the scheme – because its compliance is strictly controlled by WATO.
-This is very important and useful in very heterogeneous environments with many thousands of managed hosts.
+Everyone can rely on it.
+Typing errors in the spelling of tags cannot occur – not even with hosts which do not stick to the scheme – because its compliance is strictly controlled by WATO.
+This is very important and useful in very heterogeneous environments with many thousands of manually-managed hosts.

-By contrast, dynamic labels from Kubernetes and Co are quasi-‘freeform’.
-And even if they do follow a scheme, this is unknown to Checkmk.
+By contrast, dynamic labels from Kubernetes and Co are effectively ‘freeform’, and even if they do follow a scheme, this is unknown to Checkmk.
 In addition you might be monitoring several different platforms, which in turn use labels in very different ways.

 That is why a new Checkmk-Labels concept has been introduced which suits this growing dynamic.
 Of course you can also use the labels even if you don’t use connections to cloud environments.